Researchers try to break vicious circles

 Alcohol and substance abuse

 All of the men in Norrtälje prison who were diagnosed with ADHD had had some form of alcohol and substance abuse problem in life.
-The link between alcohol and substance abuse and ADHD is being researched more closely by Maija Konstenius, psychologist and doctoral student at the Department of Clinical Neuroscience.
+The link between alcohol and substance abuse and ADHD is being researched more closely by Maija Konstenius, psychologist and researcher at the Department of Clinical Neuroscience.

 She explains that the lifetime risk of alcohol and substance abuse is roughly twice as high in people with ADHD.
 In the past it was often assumed that this higher risk related primarily to amphetamines and other drugs that stimulate the central nervous system, since low doses of amphetamines are used as medication for ADHD.
 However, this has been disproved.

 "You can just as easily try to self-medicate with alcohol, and it's by no means clear that it's the self-medication that's the number-one driving force," says Konstenius.
 "The problems you have are a very individual thing, as is how you try to deal with them."